Stephanie BushellPsychodynamic psychotherapist

 Issues often worked with

-Individual face to face and Zoom video counselling are charged at £57 per session.
+Face to face and Zoom video therapy are charged at £75 per session for individuals and £85 for a couple/relationship.

-Assessment sessions are charged at the same price as the medium chosen.
+Assessment sessions are charged at the same prices.

 Training and qualifications